basis-technology-corp/annotated-data-model/README.md

 ## Token Data Model ##

 We need to be able to represent the current output of RLP.
 This is a bit messy.
-In RLP, a token can have a set of 'alternative lemmas', and a set of 'alternative POS tags', and the two _are not connected_.
+In RLP, a token can have a set of 'alternative lemmas', and a set of 'alternative POS tags', and the two _are not connected_, because the compound components are included in the lemmas.
 This is more complex than the model of RBL-JE, which is that a token has one or more analyses, each consisting of a collection of attributes such as lemma and POS.
+Underneath, C++ has the same data as Java, more or less, and we could add an option, even for '7.10.2', to make it possible to retrieve that model.

+Let's fill in details, language by language.

+### Xerox/FST ###

+The output of the FSTs is a set of analyses, each consisting of:

+* POS
+* Lemma
+* compound components

+### Arabic ###

+The output of Buckwalter is a set of analyses, each consisting of:

+* Prefix/stem/suffix
+* POS
+* Lemma

+The P/S/S can have POS codes of their own, which we have not exposed via RLP.

+### Korean ###

+Korean is a bit in flux, but one variation looks like a set of analyses:

+* Lemma
+* POS, but sort of by convention
+* Compound components, each with a POS

+### 'Lemmatizer' / 'Dictionary Only' languages

+The results are a set of alternative lemmas.

+### Chinese ###

+In Chinese a token might have several possible POS tags and several possible readings.
+The two might or might not be connected.

+### Japanese ###

+In Japanese a token might have several possible POS tags and several possible readings.
+The two might or might not be connected.

+### The 'Term Expander' ###

+In addition to all this, there is a 'term expander'.
+This attaches a set of alternative forms to a token.
+To me, this feels like it should be a Lucene TokenFilter that is not handled in this data model at all.

-An obvious solution here is to give a token a set of attributes, each of which can be multi-valued: a list of POS, a list of lemmas, etc. Then we need to be able to indicate the interconnections when they are present.
+One solution here is to give a token a set of attributes, each of which can be multi-valued: a list of POS, a list of lemmas, etc. Then we need to be able to indicate the interconnections when they are present.
 A solution here would be a `Text`-level boolean attribute that indicates that the token attributes correlate into 'analyses' (or not).